sumkire/webp_server_rs/README.md

 | PNM    | PBM, PGM, PPM, standard PAM | No |
 | DDS    | DXT1, DXT3, DXT5 | No |

-Currently, only image with one of RGB8 / BGR8 / RGBA8 / BGRA8 colorspace will be convert to WebP image.

 ## Usage
 Shamefully copy and paste most of the usage guidelines from [webp-sh/webp_server_go](https://github.com/webp-sh/webp_server_go), given that they are basically identical.